Check Availability

 • MealsBLD

 Trekking Dingboche from Tengboche is arduous.
-Also, seven days of Everest base camp trekking without acclimatisation is for experienced trekkers.
+Also, the short trek to base camp without acclimatization is for experienced trekkers.
 Adequate fitness and preparation make this trek possible for you.

 Visiting Tengboche Monastery for morning prayers becomes the perfect start for the day.
 Quality breakfast at the tea house and some stretches follow the hike to Dingboche.